LAKostis/redirector/README.md

 * AMI (HP Cloud Compute servers)
 * HUAWEI

-Most supported variants are ATEN and iDRAC/iLO, AMI (more or less) and the rest is provided as-is, so I can't guarantee that it even work.
+Most supported BMC variants are ATEN and iDRAC/iLO, AMI (more or less) and the rest is provided as-is, so I can't guarantee that it even work.
+It doesn't mean there're abadoned, they just need testers/maintainers.

 ## Use cases